On the Picard Group of the Moduli Space of Curves via $r$-Spin Structures: The case of marked genus 1 curves

 which is a polynomial in $r$ of degree $3$.
-Taking coefficients we get
+Taking coefficients and multiplying by 12 and 24, respectively, to clear denominators, we get

-and eliminating kappa class we find
+and eliminating kappa class, we find

-Relations coming from $[r]$, $[1]$ are consequences of relations coming from $[r^3]$, $[r^2]$ .
+The relations coming from $[r]$, $[1]$ are consequences of relations coming from $\big[r^3\big]$, $\big[r^2\big]$.
 Suppose now that we have another PPZ relation $Q=0$ in degree 1.
 Put $r=3$ for simplicity.
-As we noted at the end of section 3, this relation came from a certain choice of a tuple $(a_1,\dots, a_n)$ such that $\sum a_i = 1 \mod 2$ and $1>\dfrac{\sum a_i}{3}$.
-There are only $n$ possibilities corresponding to a choice of one $a_i=1$ and 0 the others.
-So Q is a linear combination of them.
-Moreover, we claim that we get relations for every particular $r$, not just for simultaneously all $r$.
-Namely, we rewrite the system of relations in the form
+As we noted at the end of Section~\ref{tautrel}, this relation came from a certain choice of a tuple $(a_1,\dots, a_n)$ such that~${\sum a_i = 1 \mod 2}$ and \smash{$1>\frac{1}{3}\sum a_i$}.
+There are only $n$ possibilities corresponding to a~choice of one $a_i=1$ and 0 the others.
+So, $Q$ is a linear combination of them.

+Moreover, we claim that we get relations (\ref{genus1}) for every particular $r\geq3$, not just for simultaneously all $r$.
+For this, it is sufficient to express $\psi$-classes in terms of boundary divisor classes and use the linear independence of the latter, which follows from \cite[Theorem 2.2]{Cor}.